telerik/blazor-docs/components/editor/overview.md

     {
         TheEditorValue = @"
             <p>
-                The Blazor Editor allows your users to edit HTML in a familiar, user-friendly way.
+                The Blazor Text Editor allows your users to edit HTML in a familiar, user-friendly way.
 Your users do not have to understand HTML in order to create it.
             </p>
             <p>
                 The widget <strong>outputs identical HTML</strong> across all major browsers, follows